-Following the 2010 Summit, with support from the Wal-Mart Foundation, a focused planning meeting for the Yes We Must Coalition was held in 2011, attended by the leaders of 26 institutions meeting our criteria.
+In 2011, with support from the Wal-Mart Foundation, a focused planning meeting for the Coalition was held and attended by the leaders of 26 institutions meeting Coalition criteria.
 With uncharacteristic rapidity, this group agreed to organize formally to 1) contribute to an increase in graduation rates of underrepresented students on our own campuses and throughout the country; 2) collaborate to lower the costs of higher education; 3) become a voice, supported by data, for educating the public and influencing policy and practice that impacts our students.
-It was also agreed that to accomplish all of these objectives, we needed to understand ourselves and our students better, and plans were made for a preliminary collection of survey data.
-In addition, officers were elected, and a mission statement and goals were adopted.
-Shortly thereafter, the Yes We Must Coalition became a 501c3 organization, drafted By-Laws, began the construction of a website and distributed, collected and analyzed a preliminary survey of members.
+It was also agreed that we needed to understand ourselves and our students better in order to accomplish these objectives, and plans were made for a preliminary collection of survey data.
+We became an official 501(c3) organization.

-Since 2011 our membership has grown to 33 colleges and universities and 5 associates—all committed to the goal of access to and success through to graduation for low-income/1st generation students.
-We have established 1) a Resource Exchange, through which members share and access data for research purposes; 2) email distribution lists for those with similar jobs at member institutions—one each for chief academic, development, financial, and student life officers—in order to facilitate easy communication and the sharing of questions and problem solving solutions; and 3) cost saving programs such as webinars, collective purchasing/licensing of software, and sharing and helping to implement best practices.
+Since 2011, Coalition membership has grown to 36 colleges and universities and 6 associates—all committed to the goal of access to and success through to graduation for low-income/1st generation students.
+We have established 1) a Resource Exchange, through which members share and access programs and strategies used on member campuses; 2) email distribution lists for those with similar roles at member institutions in order to facilitate easy communication and the sharing of questions and problem solving solutions; and 3) a central contact to share information and insights with media, policy makers, and other educational association.

-In the fall of 2012, The Kresge Foundation awarded Yes We Must a $150,000 grant to develop a strategic plan that defines the Coalition’s goals and assures its sustainability for the future.
+In the fall of 2012, The Kresge Foundation awarded the Yes We Must Coalition a $150,000 grant to develop a strategic plan.
 This award was an important affirmation of the value of our work and mission.